tongwu-msft/azure-rest-api-specs/index.md

 ## Azure REST APIs with Postman in 2 Minutes

 The following video will show you how to quickly authenticate with the Azure REST APIs via the client id/secret method.
-We encourage you continue reading below to learn about what constitutes a REST operation, but if you need to quickly call the APIs, this video is for you.
+We encourage you continue reading below to learn about what constitutes an REST operation, but if you need to quickly call the APIs, this video is for you.

 [!VIDEO https://aka.ms/azurerestpostman]